For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 George Foreman grill

-It may at first sound like a frivolous expense, but at under £25, you won't regret investing in this George Foreman small-fit grill.
+It may at first sound like a frivolous expense, but with an RRP of around £30, you won't regret investing in this George Foreman small-fit grill.

 Aside from being an easy (and healthy) way to grill meat, a George Foreman grill can double up as a sandwich press too.
 This means you can spice up boring lunches with more adventurous combinations, such as paninis or ciabattas.